Troubleshooting Tax Related Errors in NetSuite Connector

 For order errors related to tax configuration issues, you may get the following error message in NetSuite Connector:

-NetSuite is reporting that the transaction amount would not be in balance so it's rejecting the order.
-This error normally indicates that NetSuite Connector is trying to push a tax rate on the order but NetSuite is determining that the order should not be taxable and not allowing it to import.
+NetSuite is reporting that the transaction amount isn't balanced, so it's rejecting the order.
+This error usually means NetSuite Connector is trying to apply a tax rate, but NetSuite sees the order as non-taxable and won't let it import.

 Perform the following actions to troubleshoot these issues:

-• Verify if the order has tax.
-If the order has tax but it is not supposed have it, correct the issue in the storefront.
-This fix will stop future orders from being taxed incorrectly.
+• Check if the order has tax.
+If it does, but it shouldn't, fix the issue in the storefront so future orders won't be taxed incorrectly.

 • Create the order manually in NetSuite.